logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/optical-character-recognition/if-text-not-exists/_index.md

 weight: 12
 aliases:
     - /TA_Automation/Topics/bia_if_text_not_exists.html
+keywords: "if text not exist, check nonexistence of specified text in area, check if text does not exist in area, verify whether text does not exist in area, verify nonexistence of specified text in area"
 ---
-keyword: [if text not exist, check nonexistence of specified text in area, check if text does not exist in area, verify whether text does not exist in area, verify nonexistence of specified text in area]
----

-# if text not exists

 ## Description